sensu/sensu-go/cli/GUIDELINES.md

 consistent.
 The following is a list of standard names for common subcommands.

 - If you're intention is to add a command that adds a new resource to the system consider naming the command `create`.
-When the command adds an item to an existing resource prefix the command's name with `add` (eg. `add-role`, `add-subscription`).
+When the command adds an item to a list of an existing resource, prefix the command's name with `add` (eg. `add-role`, `add-subscription`).
 - When adding a new command that removes a resource from the system consider naming the command `delete`.
-When the command removes an item from an existing resource prefix the command's name with `remove` (eg. `remove-role`, `remove-subscription`).
+When the command removes an item from an existing resource, prefix the command's name with `remove` (eg. `remove-role`, `remove-subscription`).
 - When adding a new command that lists a collection of resources consider naming the command `list`.
-If the command lists a collection of associated resources prefix the command's name with `list` (eg. `list-roles`, `list-members`).
+If the command lists a collection of associated resources, prefix the command's name with `list` (eg. `list-roles`, `list-members`).
 - When adding a new command that shows expanded details of a resource consider naming the command `info`.
+- When the command updates an item from an existing resource, prefix the command's name with `set` (eg. `set-command`, `set-subscriptions`).

 ## Subcommand Conventions